jnevesbriard/jnevesbriard.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a neurocritical care physician scientist who aims to improve the outcomes of individuals with acute and severe brain injury such as subarachnoid hemorrhage, ischemic stroke, hypoxic brain injury and status epilepticus.
+Please feel free to reach out to discuss any potential collaborations or opportunities.

 ## Academic Background